Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 At the cellularCellular refers to cells or consisting of cells.
 In biology and medicine, it refers to processes, structures, or functions that occur at the level of individual cells. level, lead forms reactive radicals that attack cell structures, DNADNA (deoxyribonucleic acid) is the molecule that carries the genetic instructions for the development, function, and reproduction of all known living organisms and many viruses.
 It is located in the cells of an organism and contains the information for heredity., and cell membranes.

-It follows that lead toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
+From this it follows that lead toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
 Toxicity can vary depending on the dose, route of exposure, and individual sensitivity. particularly affects certain organ systems.

 Diese sind: